-- (1) A person whose term of office has not renewed by a Church or the Board is not eligible to be appointed to Board and may not be appointed by a different Appointing Body without the consent of the original Appointing Body. - (2) A Board Member who has held office for a period of nine years, or longer is not eligible to be reappointed to the Board by any Appointing Body, excepting for by mutual agreement of the Churches and the Board whereby an additional term of a maximum period of one year may be offered in extenuating circumstances. - (3) The Board will develop a matrix of skills required for Board Members and such skills matrix must be taken into consideration by each Appointing Body when appointing a Board Member to the intent that the skills of the Board Members meet the criteria of the matrix of skills so far as is possible.
+- (1) A person whose term of office has not been renewed by a Church or the Board is not eligible to be appointed to the Board and may not be appointed by a different Appointing Body without the consent of the original Appointing Body. - (2) A Board Member who has held office for a continuous period of 9 years or longer is not eligible to be reappointed to the Board by any Appointing Body. - (3) The Board will develop a matrix of skills required for Board Members and such skills matrix must be taken into consideration by each Appointing Body when appointing a Board Member to the intent that the skills of the Board Members meet the criteria of the matrix of skills so far as is possible.